ksstrat/milestone-project-1/README.md

 ## **Features Common to all pages**
 ###  **Navigation Bar**
 * The navigation bar sticks to the top of the page as the user scrools up and down.
-* It is displayed on all four pages with the same content.
+* It is displayed on all five pages with the same content.
 * The name of the community is displayed on the left hand side.
 * On the right hand side of the bar is a link to the About Us section of the home page, a link to the Tours page and a button that takes you to the Booking Form.
 * The page a user is on is highlighted.